Authenticating with the Redis OSS AUTH command - Amazon ElastiCache (Redis OSS)

 aws elasticache modify-replication-group ^ --replication-group-id authtestgroup ^ --auth-token This-is-the-set-token ^ --auth-token-update-strategy SET ^ --apply-immediately

-To enable authentication on an existing Redis server, call the ModifyReplicationGroup API operation.
+To enable authentication on an existing Redis OSS server, call the ModifyReplicationGroup API operation.
 Call ModifyReplicationGroup with the --auth-token parameter as the new token and the --auth-token-update-strategy with the value ROTATE.

 After the ROTATE modification is complete, the cluster supports the AUTH token specified in the --auth-token parameter in addition to supporting connecting without authentication.
-Once all client applications are updated to authenticate to Redis with the AUTH token, use the SET strategy to mark the AUTH token as required.
-Enabling authentication is only supported on Redis servers with encryption in transit (TLS) enabled.
+Once all client applications are updated to authenticate to Redis OSS with the AUTH token, use the SET strategy to mark the AUTH token as required.
+Enabling authentication is only supported on Redis OSS servers with encryption in transit (TLS) enabled.

-Migrating from RBAC to Redis AUTH
+Migrating from RBAC to Redis OSS AUTH

-If you are authenticating users with Redis Role-Based Access Control (RBAC) as described in Role-Based Access Control (RBAC), and you want to migrate to Redis AUTH, use the following procedures.
+If you are authenticating users with Redis OSS Role-Based Access Control (RBAC) as described in Role-Based Access Control (RBAC), and you want to migrate to Redis OSS AUTH, use the following procedures.
 You can migrate using either console or CLI.

 1. Sign in to the AWS Management Console and open the ElastiCache console at https://console.aws.amazon.com/elasticache/.